binodthapachhetry/LLMOps-Manager/README.md

 - Python 3.10+
 - Docker and Docker Compose (for local development)
 - Access to at least one cloud provider (AWS, GCP, or Azure)
+- Git (for version control and pre-commit hooks)

 ### Installation